 To reflect the API improvements mentioned above, the API version increased to 5.1.3 in this release.
-For a complete listing of version 5.1.3, see Masking API Client.
+For a complete listing of version 5.1.3, see Masking API Client (see page 628).

 This release adds support for Oracle 19c.